 - If a substance exists, it is self-caused [3–5; see Ip7].

-- If a substance is self-caused, its existence is necessary [Ip7d and Id1].
+- If a substance is self-caused, its existence is necessary [nature of necessity and self-causation; see Ip7d and Id1].

 - If a substance exists, it necessarily exists [6–7].

-- If the concept of a substance is contradictory, its existence is not possible [intuition; see Ip11d].
+- If the concept of a thing’s nature contains a contradiction, then its existence is not possible [intuition; see Ip11d]

-- If a substance does not exist, its existence is not possible [9–10].
+- If a substance does not exist, then its existence is not possible [11–12]

 The second major stage of Spinoza’s argument is to prove that God is the only possible substance.
 I will not here rehearse all the details of Spinoza’s argument to this conclusion (for two recent discussions, see Lin 2007 and Della Rocca 2001).
 Like his argument for (1), Spinoza’s argument for (2) relies on the PSR.
 Here is one possible sketch of Spinoza’s overall argument for (2):